I'm in the middle of migrating web hosts, a lot of moving parts, so forgive me if my email is down or if anything is unavailable.

 I now work at 5TH Cell in Bellevue, WA.
-I'm currently working on an unannounced title.
+We're currently working on some unannounced titles.
 I am the studio's only technical artist so I manage the majority of content-creation tools and pipeline.
 I support 25 artists and designers and work alongside a team of about 25 software engineers.

-I will be actively working on new art for my portfolio and tools for release to the public in the next few months!
+I will be actively working on new art for my portfolio and tools for release to the public!
 Stay tuned.

 - Extended several art creation toolsets for new features of Madden NFL and NCAA Football, streamlining the artist workflow (Python, MEL, C#, Windows Command Line, Perforce)

 - Create/expand art library sampling tools to make unique character creation more efficient (Python, MEL, C#)

 - Shader development to extend preview options and art creation functionality in artist toolsets (CgFX)

 - Large scale asset management integration with scripts (Python, MEL, C#, Windows Command Line, Perforce, Proprietary Asset Management System)